DamianSheldon/DamianSheldon.github.io/source/_posts/2015-01-05-ios-technical-interview-part-1.markdown

 comments: true
 categories: [Archives, iOS Development]
 keywords: iOS, Technical, Interview, Questions
-description: iOS Technical Interview Questions Collection.
+description: iOS Technical Interview Questions about method swizzling, memory management, thread safe and so on.
 ---

 ###1.Explain method swizzling.
 When you would use it?